jundalisay/sp/content/en/research/mill/liberty/chapter-1.md

 - necessary but also as highly dangerous
 - a weapon which they use against their subjects and external enemies

 To prevent the weaker members from being preyed on by vultures, an animal of prey stronger than the rest was needed to keep them down.

 But a king of the vultures would both prey on the weak and the strong.

-Thus, everyone had to be in a perpetual attitude of defence against him<!--  beak and claws -->.
+Thus, everyone had to be in a perpetual attitude of defence against him<!--  beak and claws -->. *

+{{< n n="This logic arose because the West had no concept of Dharma" >}}

 Patriots therefore were needed to set limits to the ruler's power.
-They called this limitation as "liberty" and was implemented in two ways:
+They called this limitation as "liberty" and was implemented in 2 ways:

 1. Political liberties or rights